Jizerní Vtelno

 Jizerní Vtelno is a municipality and village in Mladá Boleslav District in the Central Bohemian Region of the Czech Republic.
 It has about 400 inhabitants.

 Etymology

 The name Vtelno is derived from vetla, which is an old Slavic word for 'willow'.

 Geography

 Jizerní Vtelno is located about 6 km southwest of Mladá Boleslav and 38 km northeast of Prague.
 It lies in the Jizera Table.
 The municipality is situated on the right bank of the Jizera River, which forms the eastern municipal border.

 History

 The first written mention of Jizerní Vtelno is from 1229.
 It belonged to the Stránov estate that was controlled from the castle adjacent to the village.
 Among the most notable owners of the estate were the Berka of Dubá family, the Bieberstein family, and the Slavata of Chlum family, who had the local castle rebuilt in the first half of the 17th century.

 Transport

-The I/16 road, which connects the D10 motorway with Mělník, passes through the municipality.
+The I/16 road, which connects the D10 motorway with Mělník, runs through the municipality.